baggepinnen/ControlSystemIdentification.jl/docs/src/nonlinear.md

 The result of this estimation is the linear system _without_ the nonlinearities applied, those must be handled manually by the user.

-The default optimizer BFGS may struggle with problems including nonlinearities, if you do not get good results, try a different optimizer, e.g., `optimizer = Optim.NelderMead()`.
+The default optimizer BFGS may struggle with problems including nonlinearities.
+If you do not get good results, try a different optimizer, e.g., `optimizer = Optim.NelderMead()`.

 ## Example with simulated data: